codacy/pulse-user-docs/docs/notes.md

 ## Using notes

 Pulse dashboards show a vertical line when there are notes for that period.
-Hover over a line to display the notes icon below, near the dates axis.
+Hover over a line to display the notes icon below, near the date axis.
 Click the notes icon to open the notes card and see all the notes for that period.

 ![Pulse notes card](images/notes-card.png)